-Although no formal education is required to become a baker, some candidates attend a technical or culinary school.
+Although there are no formal education requirements to become a baker, some candidates attend a technical or culinary school.
 Programs generally last from 1 to 2 years and cover nutrition, food safety, and basic math.
 To enter these programs, candidates may be required to have a high school diploma or equivalent.

 Some bakers learn their skills through work experience related to baking.
 For example, they may start as a baker’s assistant and progress into a full-fledged baker as they learn baking techniques.